Mitigation

 What is a Hazard Mitigation Plan?

-A HMP is a comprehensive strategy that assesses the risks and vulnerabilities associated with various hazards, such as droughts, earthquakes, extreme temperatures, flooding, and wildfires.
+A Hazard Mitigation Plan (HMP) is a comprehensive strategy that assesses the risks and vulnerabilities associated with various hazards, such as droughts, earthquakes, extreme temperatures, flooding, and wildfires.
 It identifies actions and measures to reduce the impacts of these hazards, protect lives, buildings, infrastructure, and property, and strengthen abilities to recover from these types of events.

-A HMP will assist Essex County and its municipalities with the following:
+A HMP assists local governments with the following:

-- Protection of Life and Property: By identifying and addressing potential hazards, the HMP will help the County and municipalities reduce the risk of injury, loss of life, and damage to property during disasters.
+- Protection of Life and Property: By identifying and addressing potential hazards, a HMP helps local governments reduce the risk of injury, loss of life, and damage to property during disasters.

-- Economic Stability: The HMP helps lessen the financial impact of disasters by reducing damage to infrastructure and speeding up recovery efforts, which allows for community continuity and economic resilience.
+- Economic Stability: A HMP helps lessen the financial impact of disasters by reducing damage to infrastructure and speeding up recovery efforts, which allows for community continuity and economic resilience.

 - Access to Funding: Having a HMP is a prerequisite for receiving FEMA Hazard Mitigation Assistance (HMA) disaster assistance and grants, which can be vital both before and after disasters and recovery efforts.